 Corvin Bittner M.A.

-Project Overview - Queer Temporality and Time Travel
+Project Overview - Stealing Time, Making Time: Queer Sentimentality in Time Travel Narratives

 It has been said that love is the most powerful force in the universe.
 Similarly, temporality is notoriously outside of human control.
 Yet everything can be questioned, even such seemingly immutable phenomena as time.
 Both forces have immense transformative powers that are often represented in popular media.
 This project investigates the depictions of queer temporality and time travel in narratives permeated by queer erotics.
 Imbued with hope through the relationships built in its wake, connection forms the antithesis and antidote to the isolation perpetuating capitalism.